petersonmuthom/petersonmuthom/README.md

 ## About Me

 I’m a developer who loves building things that *feel right*; smooth interfaces, meaningful logic, and digital experiences that leave an impression.

-I spend most of my time creating responsive websites and cross-platform apps under **Peterson Muthomi Softwares **, experimenting with design, functionality, and a bit of strategy.
+I spend most of my time creating responsive websites and cross-platform apps under **Peterson Muthomi Softwares**, experimenting with design, functionality, and a bit of strategy.
 I like to think of code as both a craft and a language; one that connects ideas to real solutions.

-When I’m not in dev mode, I’m probably diving into history (I’m studying it at **Maasai Mara University**), sketching new app concepts, or getting lost in music from **Hozier,Imagine Dragons** or **The Lumineers**.
+When I’m not in dev mode, I’m probably diving into history (I’m studying it at **Maasai Mara University**), sketching new app concepts, or getting lost in music from **Hozier, Imagine Dragons** or **The Lumineers**.

 I’m all about building with intention; clean, minimal, and quietly powerful.
 *Always learning.
 Always shipping.*